TotallyInformation/node-red-contrib-uibuilder/README.md

 The general direction of uibuilder (or associated modules) is likely to include:

+* Provide more no-code and low-code UI creation and update capabilities.
 * The ability within Node-RED to, for each uibuilder node, run npm scripts such as build processes and to manage instance-level npm packages.
 * Be able to install/update/remove instance-level npm packages as can already be done for uibuilder-level packages.
 * Provide a "development server" capability that auto-reloads connected clients when code changes are made.